sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Euler virtual math fonts
+Short desc    : Euler virtual math fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The well-known Euler fonts are suitable for typsetting
+Descript     : The well-known Euler fonts are suitable for typsetting
              : mathematics in conjunction with a variety of text fonts which
              : do not provide mathematical character sets of their own.
 Euler-
              : VM is a set of virtual mathematics fonts based on Euler and CM.